 In its fifth year, the annual Family Engagement Summit offers innovative approaches to meeting the needs of parents and families, while providing resources that support implementation strategies for early care and education providers.
 The Summit is a collaboration between the Maryland State Department of Education, the Maryland Family Engagement Coalition, and MAEC.

-Coming Soon: Registration for the third webinar, on October 8, in the 2020 Maryland Family Engagement Summit Webinar Series!
+Coming Soon: Registration for the fifth webinar in the 2020 Family Engagement Summit Webinar Series!